chrislattman/datastructuresmvn/README.md

 # Data Structures Maven Project

-This project is a Java-only version of [DataStructures](https://github.com/chrislattman/DataStructures) that uses [Maven](https://maven.apache.org/), a popular build automation tool for Java projects maintained by the Apache Foundation.
+This project is a Java-only version of [DataStructures](https://github.com/chrislattman/DataStructures) that uses [Maven](https://maven.apache.org/), a popular build automation tool for Java projects maintained by the Apache Software Foundation.
 It supercedes [Ant](https://ant.apache.org/), which is also maintained by Apache.

 Maven makes the software build lifecycle less error-prone.
 Dependency management is simplified since it uses the [Maven Central Repository](https://repo.maven.apache.org/maven2/), the de facto repository for Java projects, comparable to PyPI for Python projects and npm for JavaScript projects.